Llewellynvdm/awesome-joomla/readme.md

 - [JAB17 - Your Joomla dev-ops, ci & cd toolbox](https://www.youtube.com/watch?v=H5JgIQTLoO0&t=492s) - By Andy Gaskell.
 This talk will provide a gourmet buffet of information and ideas for dev-ops, continuous integration and continuous deployment.
 - [JD17UK - DevOps for Joomla](https://www.youtube.com/watch?v=w5ORPXt6W_o&feature=youtu.be) - By Andy Gaskell.
 The talk is about DevOps for Joomla, from a practical perspective.
 - [AndyGaskell/Joomla_Day_UK_2017](https://github.com/AndyGaskell/Joomla_Day_UK_2017) - Slides and examples from Joomla Day UK 2017
-- [Devops with Lando and Docker](https://extly.tech/media/devops-with-lando-and-docker/index.html#/) - By Anibal Sanchez.
+- [DevOps with Lando and Docker](https://extly.tech/media/devops-with-lando-and-docker/index.html#/) - By Anibal Sanchez.
 Introduction to Lando and Docker, in a Joomla context.

 ### Extension Development